exercism/jq/concepts/basics/about.md

     `jq` pretty-prints its output by default.
     It it extremely useful for humans to view the data when it's nicely formatted.
-    However that's not necessary for machines: the `--compact-output` option removes any whitespace to minimize the size of the resulting JSON.
+    However that's not necessary for machines: the `--compact-output` option removes the formatting whitespace to minimize the size of the resulting JSON.

 See [the manual][man-cli] for details about all the options.